cwang/cwang.github.io/README.md

 - It has some local shortcodes to help embed HTML into pages.
 - It uses `2012-01-01T00:00:00Z` as a magic timestamp to indicate pages other than blog posts to allow some customisations - *hacky I know :)*

+*Feel free to sponsor if you like the content*

 *Feel free to fork the repo for building your own site with the tech stack above*